alisiarenard/AlfaPM/replit.md

 **Sprint Auto-Generation:**
 - When `sprintDuration` is provided in team data, the system automatically generates sprint columns until the end of the current year
-- Existing sprints from data are always preserved
+- **If no sprints exist in data**: Generates sprints from current date to Dec 31 with sequential naming ("Спринт 1", "Спринт 2", etc.)
-- Generated sprints fill gaps between existing sprints and after the last sprint up to December 31
+- **If sprints exist in data**: Preserves existing sprints and fills gaps between them, continuing to year-end
 - Sprint generation respects irregular sprint lengths and avoids overlaps
 - The final partial sprint is included even if shorter than sprintDuration
 - Generated sprints are named "Спринт N" where N continues from the maximum existing sprint number
+- All generated sprints have storyPoints = 0 (empty by default)

 ### Authentication and Authorization